Skip to main content

 Watching your budget

-Everyone plans a Las Vegas trip thinking they’re going to be the one to hit it big.
+Everyone plans a Las Vegas trip, thinking they’re going to be the one to hit it big.
 But author and public speaker Barry Maher says people should be more realistic about what they’re willing to lose when they have fun gambling.
+His expert advice is pretty solid when he says to “figure out how much you can comfortably lose per day, and figure you’re going to lose that every day you gamble.
+And stick to that amount.”

-Co-Founder and COO of the travel app Upaway, Lauren LaBar, agrees that budget is number one when visiting Vegas.
+Co-founder and COO of the travel app Upaway, Lauren LaBar, agrees that budget is number one when visiting Vegas.
 Her advice is simple when she states to “plan how much you want to spend on your trip and don’t forget to include tips — as tipping is expected in Las Vegas.”

 There’s more to do than gambling

 We love Steer’s advice about getting off of the strip.
-He wants people to know there are other places to visit like “museums and galleries, historical sites and monuments, parks and hiking trails.”
+He wants people to know there are other places to visit. like “museums and galleries, historical sites and monuments, parks and hiking trails.”

 If you are the type to post about your vacations, this is important because “otherwise, all those pictures will just be wasted memories of a vacation spent playing slots in an air-conditioned casino.”